 I look back on those days and think it was a lot of fun.
 Working with engineers in the HP Labs when they released the first Server.
 I still remember the education on memory busses and snooping and snarfing.
 It was hard not to make fun of it the first time.
 It certainly made a lively chapter when teaching.

-- I designed one of the first triple play hotels with voice, data and Internet over the same cabling.
+- I designed one of the first triple play hotels with voice, data and Internet over the same twisted pair cabling.

-- I designed and installed my first buildings Connected, Smart and Intelligent technology.
+- I designed and installed my first commercial buildings with Connected, Smart and Intelligent technology.

 - I started with the Internet of Things (IoT).
 Early on it was part of Smart Building technology but grew to include much more.
 I won a “Buildy” award for using IoT Smart building technology at a multi-use property in Boston.

 - I designed a centralized voice system for 12 hotel/casinos enabling centralized customer service and new services which that scale provided.

 - I designed the cabling infrastructure for a 3000+ room hotel/casino.
 (Designed much more but ownership changed and so did all the design teams.)

 - I designed the technology for a boutique convention and meeting facility including many unique features & classroom integration.

 - I designed, managed and/or installed the technology for over 20 restaurants, hotel, and casinos.
 Casino floor to hotel to nightclubs… it all got connected.

 - I’ve worked in physical security including Nuclear, Biological, Chemical and EMP (NBCE) protected shelters.
 Because every home needs to prepare for the Zombie apocalypse.